Reading, Discarding, and Deploying Configuration Changes

 Step 6 |

-As you manage and make changes to a device's configuration with Security Cloud Control, Security Cloud Control saves the changes you make to its own copy of the configuration file.
-Those changes are considered "staged" on Security Cloud Control until they are "deployed" to the device.
+When you manage and make changes to a device configuration with Security Cloud Control, Security Cloud Control saves those changes to its own copy of the configuration file.
+Those changes are considered staged on Security Cloud Control until they are deployed to the device.
 Staged configuration changes have no effect on the network traffic running through the device.
-Only after Security Cloud Control "deploys" the changes to the device do they have an effect on the traffic running through the device.
+Only after Security Cloud Control deploys the changes to the device do they have an effect on the traffic running through the device.
 When Security Cloud Control deploys changes to the device's configuration, it only overwrites those elements of the configuration that were changed.
-It does not overwrite the entire configuration file stored on the device.
+These actions do not overwrite the entire configuration file on your device.

-The ASA has a "running" configuration file, sometimes called the "running config" and a "startup" configuration file that is sometimes called the "startup config."
+The ASA has a running configuration file (sometimes called the running config) and a startup configuration file (sometimes called the startup config).
 The configuration stored in the running config file is enforced on traffic passing through the ASA.
-After you make changes to the running config and you are happy with the behavior those changes produce, you can deploy them to the startup config.
-If the ASA is ever rebooted, it uses the startup config as its configuration starting point.
-Any changes you make to the running config that are not saved to the startup config are lost after an ASA is rebooted.
+After you change the running config and confirm the device behaves as you want, deploy those changes to the startup config.
+When you reboot the ASA, it starts using the startup config as its configuration starting point.
+If you do not save your changes to the startup config, you lose them when you reboot the ASA.

-When you deploy changes from Security Cloud Control to an ASA, you are writing those changes into the running configuration file.
-After you are satisfied with the behavior those changes produce, you can deploy those changes to the startup configuration file.
+Deploying changes from Security Cloud Control to an ASA writes those changes to the running configuration file.
+When you are satisfied with how those changes affect the device, deploy them to the startup configuration file.

-Deployments can be initiated for a single device or on more than one device simultaneously.
-You can schedule individual deployments or recurring deployments for a single device.
+You can start deployments for one device or several devices simultaneously.
+You can schedule single or recurring deployments for a device.

-If you use the command line interface interface on Security Cloud Control to make a change to an ASA, those changes are not "staged" on Security Cloud Control.
+If you use the command line interface on Security Cloud Control to make a change to an ASA, those changes are not staged on Security Cloud Control.
 They are deployed directly to the running configuration of the ASA.
-When you make changes that way, your device remains "synced" with Security Cloud Control.
+When you make changes that way, your device remains synced with Security Cloud Control.

-This section assumes you are using Security Cloud Control's GUI or editing the Device Configuration page, not using Security Cloud Control's CLI interface or CLI macro interface, to make changes to an ASA configuration file.
+This section assumes you are using Security Cloud Control's GUI or editing the Device Configuration page to make changes to an ASA configuration file, and not using Security Cloud Control's CLI interface or CLI macro interface.

 Procedure